 How to Understand God's Answers

-Long ago, I made a decision: to place prayer at the center of my Christian life.
-Prayer is not a burdensome obligation, but a great privilege.
-It is an honor to approach the Creator of the universe, the Almighty, the One who can do all things.
-And in His grace, He allows us to present our needs to Him in the name of Jesus Christ: for our lives, our families, our colleagues, our nation…
+A long time ago I made a decision: to place prayer at the center of my Christian life.
+Prayer is not a burdensome obligation, but an immense privilege.
+It is the honor of going to the Creator of the universe, the Almighty, the One who can do all things.
+And in His grace, He allows us to present our needs to Him in the name of Jesus Christ: for our lives, our families, our coworkers, our nation…

 But often we ask ourselves this question: “Do my prayers really work?”
 That is why it is essential to recognize certain obstacles that can hinder our prayer life.